DizzyBurls/Web_Scraping_Challenge/README.md

 The Web-Scraping project that you are currently viewing comprises the following key components:

-a) This ReadMe file
+a) This ReadMe file.

-.
-b) A folder of Screen Captures
+b) A folder of Screen Captures.

-.
-c) The project folder: Mission to Mars
+c) The project folder: Mission to Mars.

 The latter contains files:

 1) app.py      2) Mission_to_Mars.ipynb       3) scrape_mars.py       4) A templates folder

 The latter contains a file called index.html